 Italian insolvency law provides for clawback in relation to acts made in the suspect period, provided that also other circumstances occur, such as undue preference or transactions at an undervalue, and may require the insolvency officer to prove that case.
-Therefore, and as generally outlined in the Italian legal opinion and more specifically in the Prospectus, section "GENERAL RISK FACTORS" - "Claw-back of the sales of the Receivables", the transfer of the Receivables is not, in our view, subject to "severe clawback".
+Therefore, and as generally outlined in the Italian legal opinion and more specifically in the Prospectus, section "STS Compliance" §(b), the transfer is not, in our view, subject to "severe clawback".